 Florida law acknowledges that a home’s significance isn’t limited to whoever’s name is on the deed, and, therefore, spouses and minor children are also taken into consideration whenever a homesteaded property is transferred.
 If the owner of a home is married, both spouses must consent to a transfer or mortgage, even if only one spouse legally owns the property.
 If a deceased homeowner has a surviving spouse or minor child, a homestead cannot be devised by will.
 Instead, Florida elective share law says that a surviving spouse is automatically entitled to a life estate, with the remainder going to the decedent’s children.
 A spouse can choose to waive the automatic life estate or to receive a fifty-percent interest instead, but minor children can never waive an interest in a deceased parent’s homesteaded property.

 The Roman philosopher and statesman Pliny the Elder declared, “home is where the heart is.”
 For Floridians, home is also where the exemption is.
 With powerful homestead protections against creditors, and with valuable property tax exemptions and caps on assessment increases, Florida provides a legal climate designed to safeguard the homes of its residents.
-If you need advice on the many advantages provided to homeowners in Florida, you should speak with a knowledgeable Florida rust and estates attorney experienced in Florida’s homestead exemptions and Florida asset protection laws.
+If you need advice on the many advantages provided to homeowners in Florida, you should speak with a knowledgeable Florida trust and estates attorney experienced in Florida’s homestead exemptions and Florida asset protection laws.

 Steve Gibbs, Esq.